Integrating Processing

 1. Value update is triggered with the apply(value:) method.

-4. If any out-of-date applicators are found, they are then asked to verify that they are capable of applying the value via their canApply method.
+3. If any out-of-date applicators are found, they are requested to apply the new value via their apply method.

 Updating the value

 The parameter value can be updated via the apply(value:) method.
 This method will attempt to apply the provided value on all registered applicators that are out-of-date.
 For the application to succeed, success must be reported by all applicators that the application is attempted on.
-If any of the applicators fail to report this, the overall application is considered a failure and will escape.
+If any of the applicators fail to report success, the application fails, and an error is thrown.

 }

-Note: For remote parameters, please use the reload() method which will attempt to reload a new parameter value from a remote data source and then apply it on all registered applicators.
+Note: For remote parameters, please use the load() method which will attempt to load a new parameter value from a remote data source and then apply it on all registered applicators.

 Defining an Applicator

-An applicator can be defined and added using the MimiProcessingParameter.applicator() method.
+An applicator can be defined and added using the MimiProcessingParameter.addApplicator(applyTimeout:apply:) method.
 Since the applicator is held weakly by the parameter, you will need to maintain a strong reference to it.
+Note that the current parameter value is not supplied when adding an applicator and must be triggered by calling the synchronizeApplicators() method.

 // Make sure to hold on to the applicator strongly.

-// Apply the value and execute result handler
+// Apply the value or throw an error.

 }